 Situations in which you have to create a manual backup:

-- Before running a first-start of the communication server (a first start resets all the configuration data to their default values and deletes all audio data). - Before and after you have expanded (or reduced) the communication server with cards or modules - · Before and after any major configuration changes.
+- Before running a first-start of the communication server (a first start resets all the configuration data to their default values and deletes all audio data). - Before and after any major configuration changes.